 B. G. WORSWICK Attorney-at Law Practice in District and Higher Courts In County Attorney's Office

-W. D. WILSON Attorney-at.Law General Practice
+W. D. WILSON Attorney-at-Law

-J. E. MORRIS Physician & Surgeon
+Physician & Surgeon

 Diseases of women and children made

-specialty.
+a specialty.
 Office, Spur Sanitarium

 DR. P. C. NICHOLS Physician & Surgeon Office Phone 168-Res.
-All Calls Attended.
+167 All Calls Attended.

 CARL L. GILLESPIE

 Chiropractor Office over Midway Hotel SPUR, TEXAS

 Office at the Spur Sanitarium.

 FARM LOANS RANCH LOANS

-Lowest Interest
+Lowest Interest Rates

 SUDDEN SERVICE

 E. J. COWAN, SPUR, TEXAS

-SERVICE INSPIRED BC HEADQUARTERS
+INSPIRED BC HEADQUARTERS

-Service offered by the staff of this agency must measure up to help in supressing crime. pany whose policies are offered achieved.
+this agency must measure up to! the high standard of the com- help in supressing crime. pany whose policies are offered School Girl, what is the matter?

-INSURANCE
+> INSURANCE

-For more than a hundred years the Hartford has been steadily building a reputation unexcelled for integrity and service.
-This agency will serve its every client so as to earn the same
+the Hartford has been steadily building a reputation unexcelled for integrity and service. client so as to earn the same honor

 SAM T. CLEMMONS, SPUR, Fire, Tornado & Life Insurance.

-M. L. Blakely and daughter, of the Afton country, were in Spur Thursday shopping and meeting with friends. ----Trade in Spur---- Geo.
+M. L. Blakely and daughter, of the Afton country, were in Spur Thursday shopping and meeting with .\\\Trade in Spur-\\- Geo.
 S. Link, made a business trip Thursday to Jayton.